ghl3/SpontaneousSymmetry/pages/stats/probability.markdown

 A Bayesian would describe this model as a probability distribution function for the data $x$ in terms of the parameter $\alpha$, where $\alpha$ has a prior probability whose shape is $p(\alpha) = e^{-(\alpha - 1.0)^2}$.

 But a frequentist is free to construct and consider this model as well.
-To him, the term $e^{-(\alpha - 1.0)^2}$ is not a statement about the prior belief on the parameter $\alpha$, but instead is typically referred to as a "constraint term" and can be thought of as describing some previous measurement on the parameter $\alpha$ whose result is included in the current likelihood.
+To him, the term $e^{-(\alpha - 1.0)^2}$ is not a statement about the prior belief on the parameter $\alpha$, but instead is typically referred to as a "constraint term" and can be thought of as describing some previous measurement on the parameter $\alpha$ whose result is included in the current model.
 The functional form of this probability distribution is the same for both philosophies.

 In practice, he main difference between how a Frequentist and Bayesian uses this distribution function is that a Bayesian is free to integrate over the parameter $\alpha$ to get a probability that depends only on $x$.
 A frequentist cannot perform this integral.

 One is fully free to build deep, hierarchical models in a frequentist settings, they simply cannot eliminate model parameters by integrating them away (using a prior probability).
 A frequentist must instead handle these parameters in a different way (which we will discuss later).

-## Terminology
+## Probabilistic Variables

 The theory of probability has a number of similar but subtly different concepts, which is a large source of confusion.
 To make matters worse, the notation employed often elides these differences instead of using unambiguous syntax.
 We will try here to be clarify all the possible meanings of this syntax, but will later fall back to the usual sloppiness, for convenience.